amoffatt/neo4py/README.txt

   >>> tx, created = gdb.get_tx()

-If created is True, it is the responsibility of this scope to commit the transaction when done with any of
+If created is True, it is the responsibility of this scope to commit the transaction when done it:

-  >>> tx.finish(True)	# success
+  >>> tx.finish(True)	# success - commit changes to database
   >>> tx.finish(False)	# failure - rollback changes

   >>> tx.success()		# or .failure()
   >>> tx.finish()		# it doesn't matter if True of False is passed here -- it will be ignored

-Nodes, Relationships and Properties
+Nodes, Relationships and Properties (Beginning of fun stuff)
 ----------------------------------

-Much of the syntax is compatible with neo4j.py
+** Not all syntax is neo4j.py compatible **

 Creating a node::			(must be within a transaction!)